zlpton/ZehuaLiu.github.io/_submitted/2022-11-04-Wang et al_2022_Wireless Sensing Data Collection and Processing for Metaverse Avatar.md

 ---
 title: "Wang et al_2022_Wireless Sensing Data Collection and Processing for Metaverse Avatar"
-excerpt: "We propose a semantic transmission framework for transmitting sensing information from the physical world to Metaverse.
-Leveraging the in-depth understanding of sensing information, we define the semantic bases, through which the semantic encoding of sensing data is achieved for the first time.
-To further improve Metaverse service quality, we introduce contest theory to create an incentive mechanism that motivates users to upload data more frequently"
+excerpt: "This article presents a wireless sensing dataset to support the emerging research on Metaverse avatar construction.
+We observe that the collected sensing data, i.e., channel state information (CSI), suffers from a phase shift problem.
+Therefore, we propose to detect and correct this phase shift by a sliding window and phase compensation, respectively, and then validate the proposed scheme."
 collection: submitted
-permalink: /submitted/2022-11-03-Semantic-Aware Sensing Information Transmission for Metaverse
+permalink: /submitted/2022-11-04-Semantic-Aware Sensing Information Transmission for Metaverse
-date: 2022-11-03
+date: 2022-11-04
 venue: 'Arxiv'
 paperurl: 'https://arxiv.org/abs/2210.15130'
 thumbnail: /images/papers/damo.png